davidekete/remix-ide/docs/settings.md

 - **Enable code completion in editor** controls code completion.
 Autocompleting Solidity code happens when you type in the Editor.
 This option has the Compiler run in the background.
 For more information about autocomplete, see the [Editor docs](solidity_editor.html#autocomplete).
 - **Display gas estimates in editor** controls if gas estimates are shown.
 The gas estimates only works when a compilation is successful.
 - **Display errors in editor while typing**
 - **Personal mode** can be used when one is connecting to a **local node**.
-It is used to have Remix temporarily save the passphrase - so that you don't need to **unlock** the account in GETH.
+It is used to have Remix temporarily save the passphrase - so that you don't need to **unlock** the account in Geth.
 Remix will not persist the passphrase - so if you refresh your browser the passphrase will be gone.
 - **Matomo Analytics** is our "opt-in" analytics platform.
 The option to turn on Matomo is offered when you first come to Remix.
 You can disable or enable Matomo here in the Settings panel.
 We do not collect any personally identifiable information (PII) and our reports are public.
 See our [blog post on the subject](https://medium.com/remix-ide/help-us-improve-remix-ide-66ef69e14931?source=friends_link&sk=cf9c62fbe1270543eb4bd912e567e2d6).
 - **Save environment state** controls if state of the Remix VM (Remix's simulated blockchain) is saved in a file in the File Explorer.
 With this option enabled, the Remix VM's state will be saved, so if the browser is closed, the state of the VM will be preserved when you return.
 This is true as long as the storage in your browser does not get cleared or corrupted.